abbotto/rectangular/install/project/doc/app.md

 	;

 ### <a name='ReactComponents'></a>React Components
-React components can be rendered within AngularJS components.
+React components can be rendered within AngularJS components with the `Component` extension.

 #### Example
 A simple React component may resemble the following: